nabto/edge-device-webrtc/README.md

 these cameras often come with their own toolchains and libraries tailored to the platform.

 Dockerfiles are provided in `./cross_build` that demonstrate how to cross compile the example application and all dependencies.
-For instance, see `Dockerfile.aarch64` for an arm64 cross build that works with e.g. Raspberry Pi.
+For instance, see `cross_build/aarch64/Dockerfile` for an arm64 cross build that works with e.g. Raspberry Pi.
 To adopt to a custom toolchain, adjust the Dockerfile to include and use the custom toolchain.
-Assuming the custom toolchain is available in "camera-toolchain.tar.gz", it can be installed it into the image as follows (similar to the `Dockerfile.sigmastar` example):
+Assuming the custom toolchain is available in "camera-toolchain.tar.gz", it can be installed it into the image as follows (similar to the `cross_build/sigmastar/Dockerfile` example):

 ```
 RUN apt-get update && apt-get install git build-essential cmake curl file tar -y